 While dogs are called "man's best friend" for their loyalty and companionship, they're still animals that can react aggressively or instinctively in certain situations.
 Unfortunately, dog bites can result in serious injuries that can be traumatic for victims in South Carolina.
 From disfigurement and disability to scarring and infection, dog bites can cause devastating harm, including broken bones, lacerations, and even death.
 If you or someone you know has been bitten by a dog in South Carolina, it's important to explore your legal options.

 Under South Carolina law, dog owners are accountable for their pets' actions, regardless of the animal's history.
 Unless the owner can prove the dog was provoked, they must take responsibility for any injuries their pet causes.
 The financial costs of a dog bite can be overwhelming, including medical bills, lost wages, and emotional distress.
 Dog bites are serious and life-changing on many levels.
 As such, those responsible should be held accountable according to South Carolina law.
-That's when retaining a seasoned dog bite attorney Near Me James Island, SC, starts to make a lot of sense.
+That's when retaining a seasoned dog bite attorney in James Island, SC, starts to make a lot of sense.

 Fortunately, every dog bite attorney at Lauren Taylor Law is experienced in handling dog bite cases in the Palmetto State and is ready to help guide you through the legal process of obtaining compensation.